open-toolchain/tekton-catalog/kubernetes-service/sample/README.md

    - `apikey` to provide an API key used for the ibmcloud login/access
    - `cluster-name` to indicate the name of the IKS cluster that you want to target
+   - `resource-group` to indicate the resource group being used.
+Example defaults to `default`

    ![Tekton pipeline environment properties](./kubernetes-service-sample-tekton-pipeline-environment-properties.png)